nasirjd/DynamicQuery.Net/README.md

             };
 ```

-if you want to have more than one value for a single field, you can do like this:
+if you want to have more than one value for a single field, you can feed Value with an array:
 ```cs
 var filerInput = new FilterInput[]
             {